Copyright © University of Cambridge. All rights reserved.

 The problem requires higher-order thinking compared with simply adding or subtracting.
-It encourages children to be confident at "undoing" operations and therefore introduces them to the idea of subtraction being the inverse of addition and vice versa, although you don't need to use this vocabulary at first.
+It encourages children to be confident in "undoing" operations, and therefore introduces them to the idea of subtraction being the inverse of addition and vice versa.
+However, you don't need to use this vocabulary at first.

 Start with a number line with which the children are familiar and then introduce a vertical number line if they have not met them before.

 Involve the children in suggesting numbers to add using both number lines before introducing the idea of the 'secret jump'.
 Next, it might be appropriate to try some of your own examples with the group, asking them how they are going to find the secret number of jumps.
 Encourage pupils to explain how they will do it in their own words and discuss whether or not this will work.

 Give children a counter and a number line to work on, either individually or in pairs.
 This sheet provides two number lines from $0$ - $10$, one horizontal and one vertical.
 It is intended to be cut into two and could be enlarged from A4 to A3.
 The children could then deal with

 the questions given in the problem and make up some examples to try on each other.

 Are you starting or finishing with the secret jump?

 Can you show me the jump on your number line?